PV-Tutorials/pv-tutorials.github.io/_sources/index.rst.txt

 These tutorials were created by pvlib contributors and community members as introductory material for newcomers to pvlib.
 They were originally developed to be presented in workshop-style interactive tutorials at conferences, but the material itself is still useful on its own.
+Some of these tutorials are newer, shinier versions of previous material, so we recommend you start with the newest one.

 If you have created a tutorial and want to have it listed on this page, feel free to submit it to this website's `git repository <https://github.com/PVSC-Python-Tutorials/pvsc-python-tutorials.github.io>`_.

+If you have an idea or request to present a tutorial at your conferece, university, event etc, you can contact us at pvlib-admin@googlegroups.com.

 .. grid:: 1 2 3 3